jupyter/accessibility/README.md

 - [JupyterHub](https://github.com/jupyterhub/jupyterhub)

 > **Important notice**
-> As of August 2022 this software **is not accessible.**
+> As of January 2023 this software **is not accessible.**
 > Significant work will be required to reach that goal.
 In the meantime, you can track the progress and initiatives in our [Jupyter Accessibility Team Compass](https://jupyter-accessibility.readthedocs.io)

 ## Using Jupyter tools with assistive technology

 If you are trying to use Jupyter tools with assistive technology now, you may be able to get basic support with the following:

-- [Jupyter Notebook a11y toolbar](https://github.com/uclixnjupyternbaccessibility/jupyter_contrib_nbextensions/tree/master/src/jupyter_contrib_nbextensions/nbextensions/accessibility_toolbar) (from Microsoft research - ⚠️ note this has not been maintained since 2019)
 - Make cells editable with a screen reader using the [NVDA Browser Nav add-on](https://addons.nvda-project.org/addons/browsernav.en.html#:~:text=BrowserNav%20addon%20for%20NVDA,comments%20or%20malformed%20HTML%20tables.”)

+No longer maintained community projects (not recommended):

+- [Jupyter Notebook a11y toolbar](https://github.com/uclixnjupyternbaccessibility/jupyter_contrib_nbextensions/tree/master/src/jupyter_contrib_nbextensions/nbextensions/accessibility_toolbar) (part of a UCL master's project).

 ## Getting involved 🙌🏼